JochenMenzel/SLACC/SLACC_1-1/README.md

 # future work
 * for some strange reason, i commented out the switch-off of the ADC reference voltage and the temperature sensors.
 I do not remember why - possibly the power saving effect was less than expected.
 I need to check this, again.
 * there may be some efficiency gains in reducing the switching frequency in low and maybe high load conditions.
 The prep work for adaptive switching frequency already is in the code.
 Analyze the effiency input to output under various load conditions for two or three switching frequencies, in the future.

+# documentation
+* this README
+* Frank Bättermann`s article on the original design
+* the documentation of the libre solar project
+* i had ten boards made according to Frank Battermann's original eagle design.
+There are pictures of my modifications to these PCBs in the documentation folder.
+There are also pictures of my three SLACC builds.